VivekGupta-1/CODSOFT/README.md

 # CODSOFT
-This repository contains the tasks for the codsoft internship
+This repository contains the tasks for the Codsoft's Python internship